Skip to content

 “ROCK’S SWINGING STYLE AND LARGE VOICE RECALL TONY BENNETT, FRANK SINATRA AND NAT KING COLE OF THE 1950’S WITHOUT CLOSELY COPYING ANY OF THEM.” - SCOTT YANOW/ LA JAZZ SCENE

-Rock is also a remarkable American artist known for his exceptional talents as a singer, actor, tap dancer, and recording artist.
+As a Performing Artist, Rock is known for his exceptional talents as a singer, actor on stage & film, tap dancer, and recording artist.
 He has long made his mission clear of keeping the proud traditions and legacies of The Great American Songbook not just alive…but vibrant.
 The Legendary Tony Bennett recently exalted Rock by saying, “Keep on singing and keep this beautiful music alive!”
 Drawing inspiration from the world of jazz and classical, he showcases his exceptional vocal artistry and pays homage to the classic era of music.
 Building on the success of his earlier albums, Gershwin for My Soul and Matters of The Heart, Rock, a superior singer with a deep baritone voice, recently released his new four-song EP Swoon.
 Rock's profound musicality and passion continue to captivate listeners and breathe new life into the cherished melodies of The Great American Songbook.

 “GIFTED WITH A VELVETY BARITONE, SINGER ELIJAH ROCK IS A MODERN-DAY CROONER WHOSE RECORDING DEMONSTRATE WHAT SOPHISTICATED SINGING IS ALL ABOUT." - MUSIC CONNECTION MAGAZINE